January 2000 B.A. summa

 "In/Visible: Contemporary Art by Arab-American Artists."
 Contemporary Art from the Islamic World, Issue 11, July 2005.

 "Detroit Iraq City."
-Article by Edward Houghton in The Fader Issue 31.
-May/June 2005. (preview of Points of Proof Detroit edition)
+Edward Houghton, The Fader Issue 31, May/June 2005. (preview of Points of Proof Detroit edition)

 "Women & Political Power."
 BBC Persian radio series produced by Yassaman Ameri, February 2005.